sibiraj-s/action-eslint/README.md

       root-dir: apps/website
 ```

-Note: When using this option, options such as `ignore-file` will be resolved based on the specified directory.
+Note: When using this option, options such as `ignore-file` will be resolved based on the specified directory and files outside this folder will be skipped too.

 ## Security